 Potential advancements in AI for cyber security

 With ongoing advancements, AI has the potential to redefine cyber security.
-From adaptive security measures to the predictability of more complex cyber attacks, AI could unlock a new epoch in digital defence mechanisms.
+From adaptive security measures to the predictability of more complex cyber attacks, AI could unlock a new epoch in digital defense mechanisms.

 The pros and cons of AI in cyber security

-While AI holds promise to revolutionise cyber security, it’s not without challenges.
+While AI holds promise to revolutionize cyber security, it’s not without challenges.
 To delineate how AI can shape the world of cyber security, we will examine both its advantages and drawbacks.

 The benefits of AI in cyber security